 According to Alzheimers.net, Alzheimer’s disease can be categorized into 7 stages.
 These 7 stages describe the current functions and capabilities of those with this illness.
 Each stage describes the rate of decline, along with the challenges and disabilities encountered during that period.
-Throughout these stages of Alzheimer’s, there are always ways to keep your loved one active, happy and healthy with the current situation.
+Throughout these stages of Alzheimer’s, there are always ways to keep your loved one active, happy, and healthy in the current situation.

 Below is a more in-depth look at each stage, separated into three general categories.
 We will review things you can do with your loved one in each stage to stay active and maintain a relationship with them.